cogentcore/core/docs/content/1-basics/7-plans.md

 # Plans

 The previous two pages cover how to update the properties of a widget, but what if you want to update the structure of a widget?
-To answer that question, Cogent Core provides [[core.Plan]]: a mechanism for specifying what the children of a widget *should* be, and then automatically updating the actual children to reflect that.
+To answer that question, Cogent Core provides [[core.Plan]], a mechanism for specifying what the children of a widget *should* be, which is then used to automatically update the actual children to reflect that.

 For example, this code uses [[core.Plan]] through [[core.WidgetBase.Maker]] to dynamically update the number of buttons in a frame: